bastman/kotlin-badass-runtime-playground/README.md

 # kotlin-badass-runtime-playground
+how to package / distribute java applications?

-explore the badass-runtime plugin. create custom runtime images for non-modular applications in javaland.
+Let's explore the badass-runtime plugin. create custom runtime images for non-modular applications in javaland.

 see:
 - https://badass-runtime-plugin.beryx.org/releases/latest/